top of page

 Ever since Kongsberg Sølvverk and Kongsberg were built in 1624, there was a close connection between Bergstaden and the neighboring village of Eiker - among other things, the very first silver finds were smelted in Kongens smelthytte in Vestfossen.
 In the last half of the 18th century, Sølvverket employed 400 people, and it had several sharps and mines on Eiker - including "Christianus VI and Queen Sophie Magdalena mine" in Skarraenga outside Vestfossen, Kjennerudvannsgruvene in Lurdalen and Schwabegruva on Grasåsen.

-READ MORE ABOUT THE SKARRA MINES
+READ MORE ABOUT THE SCARRA MINES

 bottom of page